ryanschiang/chatgpt-export/README.md

     https://github.com/ryanschiang/chatgpt-export/stargazers
 )

-Format and download ChatGPT conversations to markdown, JSON, and PNG for sharing and exporting chat logs.
+This browser script formats and downloads ChatGPT conversations to markdown, JSON, and PNG for sharing and exporting chat logs.

-Exports the active ChatGPT chat log directly from the browser console.
+You can export the active ChatGPT chat log directly from the browser console, entirely locally.
+No data is sent to any server.

+**Supports the latest ChatGPT web UI as of March 20, 2024.**

 ## Usage